1. Expecting your partner to be a mind-reader

 4. Staying in a routine

 Your weekend dates now consist of staying in and watching TV, going for dinner at the hawker nearby or watching a movie in the neighbourhood mall.
-Or once in a while, you might have a staycation or a quick trip to BKK.
+All that is fine and well!

 To keep the excitement and passion in a relationship however, it is best to be open to new experiences, adventures, or hobbies together.